wlaur/encomp/docs/usage.rst

 .. warning::

+    Sympy integration only works with the seven SI dimensionalities.
-    Sympy integration does not work with user-defined dimensionalities (i.e. dimensionalities/units defined using :py:func:`encomp.units.define_dimensionality`).
+    It does not work with user-defined dimensionalities (i.e. dimensionalities/units defined using :py:func:`encomp.units.define_dimensionality`).

 In case the magnitude of a quantity is a Numpy array, :py:meth:`encomp.units.Quantity.from_expr` does not work.